xiaoque/xiaoque.github.io/_posts/Front-end/2014-05-02-saving-changes-in-jQuery-sortable-to-backbone-localstorage.md

 layout: default
 type: post
 category: Front-end
-title: Saving changes in jQuery Sortable to Backbone localStorage
+title: Saving Changes in jQuery Sortable to Backbone LocalStorage
 description: Aiming to using jQuery Sortable to display models stored in localStorage and saving the sequence after changing.
 tag: [jQuery,Backbone,LocalStorage, JS]
 ---